Effect of swimming mode on shielding of odor traces in turbulence: Modeling Swimmer Dynamics

 As noted in the main text, swimmers are modeled as force dipoles oriented along the streamwise direction, represented as $F(\delta(\bs{x}+\bs{r})-\delta(\bs{x}-\bs{r}))\hat{\bs{x}}$.
 The magnitude of $F$ is computed according to

-where $C_D$ is the drag coefficient, $\rho$ is the density of the fluid, $A$ is the projected area of the swimmer and $u_s$ is the swimmer speed~\cite{granata1991fluid}.
-Following ref.~\cite{granata1991fluid}, the values of the drag coefficient are given by
+where $C_D$ is the drag coefficient, $\rho$ is the density of the fluid, $A$ is the projected area of the swimmer and $u_s$ is the swimmer speed~\cite{granata1991fluid} relative to the surrounding flow.
+In the simulations where the swimmers are fixed to a grid, we only account for the mean relative velocity and neglect the $\sim 5$\% turbulent fluctuations.
+For the simulations that take into account the swimmers' kinematics, we account for the relative fluid flow, including the turbulent fluctuations.
+Following Ref.~\cite{granata1991fluid}, the values of the drag coefficient are given by

 for $Re_s = 10$ and

 for $Re_s = 25$ and $50$.
 After an initial simulation, the value of $F$ is further adapted to account for the change in local fluid velocity due to the dynamics of pusher-like and puller-like swimmers.